 WARNING!
 BE ALERT!

-Personnel operating or working around electric fans should read this manual.
-This manual must be delivered with the equipment to its owner.
+Personnel operating or working around a dryer should read this manual.
+This manual must be delivered with equipment to its owner.
 Failure to read this manual and its safety instructions is a misuse of the equipment.

 SAFETY ALERT DECALS